Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Chebyshev spectral methods: rationale

 \section{Chebyshev spectral methods: rationale}

-The Chebyshev polynomial-based spectral method is an increasingly popular tool in the simulation of many-body systems that fulfills the requirement of general applicability \cite{weise_kernel_2006,garcia_real-space_2015,cysne_numerical_2016,mashkoori_impurity_2017,lado_topological_2019,lado_solitonic_2020,varjas_computation_2020,joao_basis-independent_2020,kaskela_dynamical_2021,rosner_inducing_2021,pires_breakdown_2021,lothman_efficient_2021,lothman_disorder-robust_2021}.
-It relies on the iterative spectral reconstruction of the target functions of interest (e.g., density of states and spin--spin correlations).
-The iterative scheme is stable and can be made as accurate as required within the specified energy resolution.
-Unlike ED ---which relies on the knowledge of individual states and therefore is limited to very small systems --- the spectral approach uses a coarse-grained description of energy states to provide estimates for quantum observables in large systems (see Fig. \ref{fig:KITEfigure}).
-In practical implementations, spectral methods take advantage of a stochastic computation of the moments of the polynomial expansion to further reduce the computational cost and are amenable to parallelization.
+Spectral methods are an increasingly popular tool for the simulation of condensed matter systems that fulfill the requirement of general applicability \cite{weise_kernel_2006,garcia_real-space_2015,cysne_numerical_2016,mashkoori_impurity_2017,lado_topological_2019,lado_solitonic_2020,varjas_computation_2020,joao_basis-independent_2020,kaskela_dynamical_2021,rosner_inducing_2021,pires_breakdown_2021,lothman_efficient_2021,lothman_disorder-robust_2021}.
+These methods rely on the iterative reconstruction of the target functions of interest (e.g. static or dynamic correlation functions), generally in terms of Chebyshev polynomial expansions due to their favorable convergence properties \cite{boyd_chebyshev_1989}.
+The iterative scheme is stable and can be made as accurate as required within a specified parameter.
+For example, if one is interested in computing expectations of quantum observables in the microcanonical ensemble, this parameter is the energy resolution.
+The canonical ensemble analogue of this parameter is the temperature.

+Let us take the instructive case of the microcanonical ensemble.
+The spectral approach uses a coarse-grained description of energy states to provide estimates for quantum observables in large systems (see Fig. \ref{fig:KITEfigure}).
+This is to be contrasted with exact diagonalization, which relies on the knowledge of individual states and thus is limited to small systems.
+In practical terms, spectral methods are combined with stochastic techniques for computation of traces to further reduce the computational cost and are amenable to parallelization as we will see briefly.

-The technique we based this work upon \cite{ferreira_critical_2015,braun_numerical_2014} has proven to be very effective in dealing with tight-binding models, allowing unprecedented large-scale simulations with billions of atomic orbitals \cite{ferreira_critical_2015,joao_kite_2020}.
-Our aim here is to show that such a real-space spectral approach can be used on its own (or combined with TPQ), with various degrees of approximation, to explore the low-temperature properties of two-dimensional quantum spin models.
+The CPGF approach we exploit in this work to compute microcanonical averages \cite{braun_numerical_2014,ferreira_critical_2015} has proven effective in dealing with tight-binding models, allowing unparalleled large-scale simulations with billions of atomic orbitals \cite{ferreira_critical_2015,joao_kite_2020}.
+Motivated by these developments, the main aim of this work is to introduce a finite-temperature spectral framework that can capture the physics of two-dimensional quantum spin models over a wide range of temperatures (of particular interest will be to probe the low-temperature behavior of spin liquids).